AleksandrLoktev/frontend-starter-kit-2.0/README.md

 This starter kit was created for easier starts of projects. <br>
 It has to to shrink spending for creating project.

+For work with it you have to have stable "nodejs" version.

+I would recommended "nodejs" 10.13 version.
+For manipulations with "nodejs" versions you can use Node Version Manager (mnv).

+If you wanna now how to install it, you can visit [this](https://nodejs.org/en/download/package-manager/#header-nvm) link

 ##Installation

 Firstly, you have to install packages with helps command: